smartdevicelink/sdl_evolution/proposals/0112-ios-concurrent-rpc-notifications.md

 ## Introduction

-This proposal seeks to move iOS RPC notifications from being sent on the main thread to a concurrent background queue.
+This proposal seeks to move iOS RPC notifications from being sent on the main thread to a serial background queue.

 ## Motivation